qnl/qdit/README.md

 # QNLib: Quantum Nanoelectronics Laboratory Library

-QNLib is a Python package for simulating and benchmarking qudit (d-dimensional quantum) systems, with a focus on qutrits (3-dimensional quantum systems).
+QNLib is a Python package for working with qudit (d-dimensional quantum) systems.
 Built on top of Google's Cirq framework, it provides tools for quantum circuit generation, noise modeling, and randomized benchmarking.

 ## Installation